Exhausted-Reality/ProjectZer0/README.md

 ## List of products developed under this name:

-1. [Subrosa Confidential](https://github.com/Exhausted-Reality/SubrosaKit) — cryptographic encryption framework with the ability to calculate on both CPU and GPU.
+1. Subrosa Confidential — cryptographic encryption framework with the ability to calculate on both CPU and GPU.
-2. Subrosa Notarization - сertificate notarization framework that allows you to create, sign, validate, verify and revoke certificates for the game engine.
-3. Subrosa Notarization Center - companion app certificate notarization center for 3rd-party apps, which allows you to confirm the authenticity of the app developer using the game engine.